Job Description For the Chief Compliance Officer

 - Coordinates with appropriate UC Davis departments and units to ensure timely development and implementation of corrective action plans in response to monitoring deficiencies and complaints.

-The security officer oversees all ongoing activities related to development, implementation, maintenance of, and adherence to UC Davis policies and procedures covering security of and access to protected health info rmation (PHI) in compliance to federal and state laws and health system security practices.
+The security officer oversees all ongoing activities related to development, implementation, maintenance of, and adherence to UC Davis policies and procedures covering security of and access to protected health info rmation (PHI) in compliance to federal and state laws and UCD Health security practices.

 The security officer ensures that periodic risk assessments and ongoing monitoring of key elements of the security program are monitored.